Rachana-Kaparthi/ADVANCED-PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

 Balances the load: The clock distribution network should evenly distribute the load to avoid signal integrity issues and ensure consistent performance across the circuit.
 Process of CTS:

-a.
-Clock Tree Construction:
+A. Clock Tree Construction:

 Starting with the clock source, the clock tree synthesis algorithm constructs a tree-like structure, branching out to different regions of the design.
 The structure consists of buffers, inverters, and other elements that help distribute the clock signal effectively.

-b.
-Buffer Insertion:
+B. Buffer Insertion:

-Buffers are inserted strategically in the clock tree to balance the load and minimize clock skew.
+- Buffers are inserted strategically in the clock tree to balance the load and minimize clock skew.

-The placement and sizing of these buffers are optimized to meet timing requirements while considering power consumption and area constraints.
+- The placement and sizing of these buffers are optimized to meet timing requirements while considering power consumption and area constraints.

-c.
-Clock Skew Optimization:
+C. Clock Skew Optimization:

 Clock skew optimization involves adjusting the placement and sizing of buffers to minimize clock skew and achieve a balanced clock distribution.
 Techniques like buffer resizing, buffer replication, and buffer reordering may be used to achieve optimal skew.